 Sign up online at VoteWA.gov with your Washington state driver's license, permit, or ID.
 Or you can fill out a paper registration form using the last four digits of your Social Security number and mail it in.
 You'll be automatically registered to vote when you qualify.
+If you will be 18 by the November Election, you can vote in the Primary Election.

 Every January on Temperance and Good Citizenship Day, high school students 16 and older have the opportunity to complete a voter registration form in class.

-1 If you're registered to vote, there is no need to request a ballot.
-Your ballot will be mailed by October 21 to the address you provide on your voter registration.
+If you're registered to vote, there is no need to request a ballot.
+Your ballot will be mailed by October 20 to the address you provide on your voter registration.
 If you need a replacement ballot, contact a county elections office listed at the end of this pamphlet.